lunaneff/AniList-GTK/README.md

 ```

 ### Windows & macOS
-It's probably possible to run this on Windows & macOS, but you're on your own
+~~It's probably possible to run this on Windows & macOS, but you're on your own
-(for now at least)
+(for now at least)~~
+It's currently impossible to run this on Windows & macOS, because of the
+dependency on Libsecret.
+I'll probably add another method of storing the token
+in the future